 Prepayments for fares received in advance of providing transportation, other customer prepaid revenues and Safe Restart Funding are included in the statements of financial position until such time as the performance obligation is satisfied.
-Safe Restart Funding is a one-time contribution of \$308.0 million received from the Province during the year ended March 31, 2021.
-Refer to Notes 23 and 30 for more information on the contribution.
+Safe Restart Funding is a one-time contribution of \$308.0 million received from the Province during the year ended March 31, 2021 and all of the funding has been recognized as of March 31, 2024.
+Refer to Note 23 for more information on the contribution.

+During the year ended March 31, 2024, the Group recognized \$40.9 million of revenue that was included in the contract liabilities balance at March 31, 2023.
+This amount was comprised of revenue from transportation services provided (\$30.4 million), Safe Restart Funding (\$10.3 million) and contracted routes (\$0.2 million).
 During the year ended March 31, 2023, the Group recognized \$38.3 million of revenue that was included in the contract liabilities balance at March 31, 2022.
-This amount was comprised of revenue from transportation services provided (\$29.0 million) and Safe Restart Funding (\$9.3 million).
-During the year ended March 31, 2022, the Group recognized \$118.9 million of revenue that was included in the contract liabilities balance at March 31, 2021.
-This amount was comprised of revenue (\$16.6 million) and Safe Restart Funding (\$102.3 million).
+This amount was comprised of revenue from transportation provided (\$29.0 million) and Safe Restart Funding (\$9.3 million).

-Notes to the Consolidated Financial Statements Years ended March 31, 2023 and 2022 (Tabular amounts expressed in thousands of Canadian dollars)
+Notes to the Consolidated Financial Statements Years ended March 31, 2024 and 2023 (Tabular amounts expressed in thousands of Canadian dollars)